Divide-By-0/whatdidyoudo/README.md

 This project is built using the **T3 Stack**, powered by **Next.js, TypeScript, Tailwind CSS, tRPC, and Prisma**.

 ## Contributing
-Contributions are welcome!
+Contributions are welcome.
 If you find a bug or have an idea for improvement, feel free to submit an issue or open a pull request.